du-codeforce/du-urn-template/README.md

 The SLOTS file contains the slot definitions.
 One per file.

 ## src
 This is where your urn code goes.
-Make sure there is a file named `main.urn` for the scripts to work
+Make sure there is a file named `main.lisp` for the scripts to work

 ## build.sh
 The build.sh file builds and packages your urn code into a DU consumable JSON file.